Harlow: Education

-St. Nicholas School is a private school in the town while Harlow College provides sixth form and further education and St Mark's West Essex Catholic School and BMAT STEM Academy also provide sixth form education.
+St. Nicholas School is a private school in the town while Harlow College provides sixth form and further education.
+St Mark's West Essex Catholic School and BMAT STEM Academy also provide sixth form education.

 Brays Grove Community School and Specialist Arts College closed down in June 2008 due to decreasing pupil numbers over a number of years.
 Following the schools closure, the site was demolished and redeveloped into a £23 million state of the art Academy which Passmores School and Technology College relocated to in September 2011 opening as Passmores Academy.

-In the 1980s a further two secondary schools were closed, Latton Bush (now a commercial centre and recreational centre) and Netteswell (now forms part of the Harlow College Campus) is a major further educational centre, covering GCSEs, A-Levels, and many vocational subjects including Hair and Beauty Therapy, Construction, Mechanics, ICT, and a new centre for engineering recently opened.
+In the 1980s, a further two secondary schools were closed, Latton Bush (now a commercial centre and recreational centre) and Netteswell (now forms part of the Harlow College Campus) is a major further educational centre, covering GCSEs, A-Levels, and many vocational subjects including Hair and Beauty Therapy, Construction, Mechanics, ICT, and a new centre for engineering recently opened.
 The college is currently under major regeneration and is due to open a new university centre in partnership with Anglia Ruskin University, covering mostly Foundation degrees in a variety of subjects relevant to local employers' needs.

 An international campus of Memorial University of Newfoundland is located in Old Harlow.

+Passmores Academy was where the first school TV series, Educating Essex, was filmed.
+The episodes were broadcast from September to November 2011; they were produced in the 2010–2011 academic year.

+Sir Frederick Gibberd College

+Named after the prominent architect associated with Harlow, Sir Frederick Gibberd College opened in 2019.
+Built (to a design by HLM Architects) by Caledonian Modular from 198 prefabricated modules, the school was forced to close in August 2023 due to concerns about structural irregularities.
+The DfE blamed poor workmanship for the structural issues; the school had not been built in accordance with its original architectural design.
+HLM said the firm had raised concerns with Caledonian's approach to the technical delivery of the designs, both for Sir Frederick Gibberd College and for Haygrove School in Bridgwater; "Unable to resolve our differences, we parted company with Caledonian and the projects were delivered by others."
+In December 2023, the DfE confirmed that the college would be demolished and rebuilt.